realKarthikNair/markdown-resume/README.md

 This repo will now serve as a repo for my own resume (minus phone number) and of course the script to generate it.

+> ⚠️ This tool doesn't work on Windows yet.
+See #1

 # Markdown Resume to PDF Generator

 *Build, style, and export your resume using just a text editor and a single command.*